‘Fairy Tail – Dragon Cry’ Movie Artwork And Script Page Reveal Plot? Hand-Drawn Illustrations Suggests Japanese Animated Film May Explore Natsu’s Origin Story

 The fourth panel shows an extreme close-up of a boy.
 Although the identity of the adolescent figure isn’t clear, the boy features shaggy hair, which is not unlike Fairy Tail’s protagonist, Natsu Dragneel.
 The boy appears to be injured, and although the panel is monochrome, his facial injuries are quite apparent.

 The last panel has fans of Fairy Tail arguing about the identity of the boy and the nature of his injuries.
 While there is a consensus about a deep wound, some insist it is a fresh one and the creator of the panel has shown a trail of blood.
 However, another theory suggests the wound is an old one, and the illustrator has depicted a deep scar that has been part of the boy’s personality for some time.
-Many fans insists the last art panel shows Natsu.
+Many fans insist the last art panel shows Natsu.

 Below the image of the script page, the website has a tagline.
 Although the tagline is in Japanese, a rough translation of the same means, “Everything started from here.”
 Although the tagline isn’t cryptic, it has fans racking their brain about the plot of Fairy Tail: Dragon Cry.
 It is quite possible the movie, expected to be released in spring 2017, explores Natsu’s search for the dragon Igneel.
 The movie could also explore Natsu or the Fairy Tail Guild’s origins.

 Fairy Tail: Dragon Cry is being released about three years after Fairy Tail the Movie: Phoenix Priestess hit the screens.
-As the popular Japanese manga enters its eleventh year, it appears to be heading towards it end.
+As the popular Japanese manga enters its eleventh year, it appears to be heading towards its end.
 If the incidents and dialogues in the recent chapters are any indicators, Natsu’s well-being is severely threatened.

 [Featured Image by Hiro Hashima/Fairy Tail Manga/Kodansha]